Information regarding the application and assessment process for the legal trainee scheme

-If you obtain the pass mark in the CRT and are amongst the highest scoring candidates, we will invite you to attend an assessment centre.
+If you obtain the pass mark in the video interview and are amongst the highest scoring candidates, we will invite you to attend an assessment centre.

-At the half-day assessment centre (in London and Leeds) you will sit a written exercise and take part in an interview.
+At the assessment centre you will complete a written exercise and take part in a panel interview.

 If you are invited to the assessment centre, the Recruitment Team will email you asking you to book your preferred date, so you should book your place as soon as possible.

 You will also be given the opportunity to indicate your preferred department and start date which will be considered (but not guaranteed) by the Final Selection Board.

 You will have 60 minutes to complete the written exercise.

 You will be asked to assume that you are writing to a senior colleague who has asked for your advice.
 We will provide you with the necessary information about the law to which you need to refer in order to provide your advice.

 The interview typically lasts around 70 minutes.
 The panel will usually consist of two senior lawyers and an independent chairperson.

-At the beginning of the interview, the panel will spend up to 15 minutes questioning you on your response to the written exercise.
-Following this, the interview panel will ask you a number questions that will assess the skills, behaviours and motivation required for the role.
+At the beginning of the interview, the panel will spend up to 15 minutes questioning the candidate on their response to the written exercise.
+This will enable them to expand upon the key points which they have made.